Precise wavefunction engineering with magnetic resonance: Numerical Simulation

-As shown in \reffig{fig:single_soliton}(e), the protocol successfully engineered both a $\pi$ phase step and a narrow, dark notch in density $\left| \psi_{-1} \right|^2$, filled by residual populations in $\ket{0,+1}$.
-To create a single-component soliton we set the populations in $\ket{0,+1}$ to zero after the pulse sequence.
-The soliton remains stationary over more than two trap periods (\reffig{fig:single_soliton}(f)), demonstrating that the protocol indeed produces a single black soliton.
+As shown in \reffig{fig:single_soliton}(d), the protocol successfully engineered both a $\pi$ phase step and a narrow, dark notch in density $\left| \psi_{\downarrow} \right|^2$, filled by residual population in $\spinup$.
+To create a single-component soliton we set the populations in $\spinup$ to zero after the pulse sequence.
+We quantify the fidelity by the overlap of the engineered wavefunction with the target wavefunction.
+We find a normalized overlap of $0.976$ immediately after the blow-away pulse.
+The protocol induces a small slosh of the condensate in the trap, which causes the overlap to oscillate at the trap frequency with a mean value of $0.981$.
+However the soliton remains almost stationary over more than two trap periods (\reffig{fig:single_soliton}(e)), demonstrating that the protocol indeed produces a single black soliton.
+The soliton is tolerant to variations of the pulse parameters, e.g. a $\pm 1\%$ variation of the magnetic field gradient used in \reffig{fig:single_soliton} increases the soliton width by $1\%$, and decreases the mean overlap over 5 trap periods by $< 2\times10^{-4}$, i.e. the change in the soliton stability over this interval is imperceptible.

-Immediately after the pulse sequence a few low-amplitude sound waves develop on either side of the soliton, which we attribute to small imperfections in the prepared soliton state.
-We choose to apply a negative gradient during the first pulse so that the Stern-Gerlach force first accelerates the $\ket{\pm 1}$ states away from each other before a positive gradient reunites them during the second pulse; the opposite results in sound waves with greater amplitude.
-A variation of an HS pulse~\cite{garwood_return_2001}, designed to achieve the same pulse resolution in a shorter time, may further minimize sound generation.
+Immediately after the pulse sequence low-amplitude sound waves develop on either side of the soliton, which we attribute to small imperfections in the prepared soliton state.
+A variation of an hyperbolic secant pulse~\cite{garwood_return_2001}, designed to achieve the same pulse resolution in a shorter time, may further minimize sound generation.
+We emphasize that the weak sound emission we observe is a much smaller perturbation of the condensate than the superfluid shockwave that is unavoidably created by optical phase imprinting methods.